ShaileshSridhar2403/Trees/README.md

 1. Using npm

-- Clone this repositry and `cd` into it.
+- Clone this repositry and `cd` into it. \
 `cd Trees`

-- Build the app with npm
+- Build the app with npm \
-`npm run react-build`
+`npm run react-build` \
 `npm run server-build`

-- Run the app
+- Run the app \
-`npm start
+`npm start`

 2. Using a Downloadable executable (Only supported on Windows and Ubuntu right now )
-- Download the executable corresponding to your operating system from here : (add link here)
+- Download the executable corresponding to your operating system from here : (add link here) and run

    Ubuntu Users:
    - Download trees-v0.AppImage :(link)
-   - make the file executable with:
+   - make the file executable with: \
       `chmod u+x trees-v0.AppImage`
    - Run with ./trees-v0.AppImage